If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

 Brake pad wear warning light

-When brake pads are completely worn away, you’ll hear an unpleasant metal-on-metal grinding noise when you brake.
+When brake pads are completely worn away, you’ll probably hear an unpleasant metal-on-metal grinding noise when you brake.

 Model specific warning lights